 This post may contain affiliate links for the products mentioned.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my Disclosures tab for more info.

 The annual CGOA conference, officially known as the 2015 CGOA Knit & Crochet Show in Mission Valley, California, was an educational experience that transformed some of my thoughts about crochet.
 As a first-timer (newbie), I had to acclimate to the spirit and high energy cadence of the event.
 Friends reconnected at the networking events and complete strangers were soon chatting with each other and making those wonderful relationship connections.

 While making the most of each event, I connected deeply with the reasons that crocheting has been a lifelong hobby for me.

-The CGOA conference brought me closer to the heart of why I love to crochet.
+The CGOA conference in San Diego brought me closer to the heart of why I love to crochet.

 My Journey to the CGOA conference

 My mother taught me to crochet with the chain, single crochet, and double crochet stitches.
 I don’t recall her teaching me how to read a pattern, but somewhere through the years, I have figured out text patterns with the many crochet abbreviations and can work my way through a symbol pattern if needed.

 Free Form Crochet

 As a child, I would look at photos in pattern books or magazines and start crocheting.
 Sometimes that worked out well, but not always.
 I called that technique the “just did whatever I wanted” method.
 Other times, I would find inspiration and just start crocheting and called that technique the “make it up as I go” method.

 After attending the CGOA event and seminars, I now know those both represent an official crochet method known as Free Form Crochet.